nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

     Dim val As Integer
     i = 0

-    If (Airside = 1) Then
+    'these if statements determine gate numbers as set by MCO's actual gate numbering system 'for example, in Airside 2 of MCO, gates begin at number 100 (at the time of this project's completion) If (Airside = 1) Then
         num = 1
     ElseIf (Airside = 2) Then